 There are four campgrounds and two hotels situated up in the mountains of Shenandoah National Park.
-Both of the hotels, Skyland Resort and Big Meadows Lodge, are located in the Central District of the park near some of the park’s most popular hiking trails.
-Despite the difference in names, the resort and the lodge appear to be quite similar from the outside, both look to be fairly standard, somewhat rustic hotels.
+Both of the hotels, Skyland Resort and Big Meadows Lodge, are located in the Central District of the Park.
+Despite the difference in names, the resort and the lodge appear to be quite similar from the outside.
+Both are fairly standard, somewhat rustic, hotels.
 My family has enjoyed the beautiful views available from the rooms at Skyland Resort and the convenience of eating breakfast at their restaurant in the morning.
-The Big Meadows Lodge has the advantage of being located near the Byrd Visitor Center and the Big Meadows Campground; this complex has more amenities available than any other area of the park.
+The Big Meadows Lodge has the advantage of being located near the Byrd Visitor Center and the Big Meadows Campground.
+This complex has more amenities available than any other area of the park.

-The Big Meadows Campground (Central District MM 51.2) and Loft Mountain Campground (South District MM 75.2) are the largest of the campgrounds and offer more amenities than the smaller campgrounds, Matthews Arm Campground (North District MM 22.1) and Lewis Mountain Campground (Central District MM 57.5).
+The Big Meadows Campground (Central District MM 51.2) and Loft Mountain Campground (South District MM 75.2) are the largest of the campgrounds.
+They have the most amenities to offer.
+Matthews Arm Campground (North District MM 22.1) and Lewis Mountain Campground (Central District MM 57.5) are smaller.
 The Loft Mountain Campground in the South District often said to have the best views of the group.

-Also up in the Blue Ridge Mountains, not far from the southern entrance to Shenandoah National Park is Wintergreen Resort, which offers four-seasons worth of recreational activities including skiing in the winter.
+Also up in the Blue Ridge Mountains, not far from the southern entrance to Shenandoah National Park in Virginia is Wintergreen Resort, which offers four-seasons worth of recreational activities including skiing in the winter.
 The views from the condos and vacation rentals at Wintergreen are some of the best in the Blue Ridge Mountains.
-When all the roads are open in the summer months, the Wintergreen Resort is less six miles from the Blue Ridge Parkway and 20 miles from the southern entrance to Shenandoah National Park via the Blue Ridge Parkway.
+When all the roads are open in the summer months, the Wintergreen Resort is less than six miles from the Blue Ridge Parkway.
+It is also only 20 miles from the southern entrance to Shenandoah National Park via the Blue Ridge Parkway.

 The towns of Luray, Front Royal, Harrisonburg, and Waynesboro also offer plenty of lodging options within 30-45 minutes of Skyline Drive.